IXChat Package¶

 Pre-computed route for conditional edges |

-Skill Selection State (NEW System)¶
+Skill Selection State¶

 | Field | Type | Description |